Most 12-month-olds are ready to move to whole cow milk, but it should not completely replace formula. So when do babies stop drinking formula?

 Many parents consider switching from formula to whole cow milk when their child reaches the age of a year.
 It’s best to make the shift gradually.
 It’s also vital to understand how to shift to whole cow milk the right way.
 During this time, you can assist your baby in various ways.

 Read on to learn when most babies will stop drinking formula and what you can do to help them.

 When To Stop Formula And Start Milk For Babies?

-If your baby had sensitivity, intolerance, or allergy to cow milk-based formula or has other allergies, consult a pediatrician before introducing cow milk.
+If your baby has sensitivity, intolerance, or allergy to cow milk-based formula or has other allergies that may affect their digestive development, consult a pediatrician before introducing cow milk.

 Should Babies Transition To Whole Milk?

 It is a parental choice whether or not to transition to cow milk.
 You might want to try various other beverages and skip cow milk.
 But if you choose to move to cow milk, understand that weaning is a gradual process that happens over several weeks (4).
 Take the following measures when transitioning a baby older than 12 months to whole milk.

 - Replace one feed of formula in a day with whole cow milk.
 You may also consider substituting a breastfeeding session with a bottle of whole cow milk if your baby is mostly breastfed.